Anomalies in DBMS

 How are Anomalies Caused in DBMS?

 Poorly constructed tables in a database are often the reason behind anomalies.
 How do you define "poor construction"?
-A poorly designed table becomes apparent if, when a designer is creating the database, he fails to identify the entities which are interdependent, such as rooms of a hostel and the hostel, and then minimizes the chances of an entity being independent of another.
+A poorly designed table becomes apparent if, when a designer is creating the database, he fails to identify the entities which are interdependent, such as rooms of a hostel and the hostel, and then minimizes the chances of one entity being independent of another.

 A database anomaly is a fault within a database, which can occur because of poor planning or when everything is stored in a flat database.
 A normalization procedure, which combines and splits tables, is usually sufficient to remove this.
 By normalizing the database, we reduce the likelihood of creating tables that generate anomalies.